Locked-chess-official/please_do_not_define/README.md

 `NameError: name 'print_girl_name' is illegal.
 Please don't try to define a female.`

+## bin

+The bin name is `checkname`, the usage is as follows:

+- `checkname filename` check whether your filename has the illegal name
+- `checkname -s code` check whether your input code has the illegal name
+- `checkname -v` show the version of the library
+- `checkname -h` show the help information

 ## Note

 This library is intended to satirize a point of view, not to actually express this.